As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 The terrace itself was a perfect place to sit in the sun and enjoy the view, although I refrained from tucking in as I knew I would be dining at the hotel’s two AA star restaurant that evening.

-Dining at Ashdown Park hotel restaurant
+Ashdown Park hotel restaurant

 However that did mean I had a hearty appetite by dinnertime, which was just as well as the food in the Anderida restaurant was very good indeed, particularly the crab starter which came in a variety of dishes and styles, including bisque and potted, and the ‘poached and roasted beef sirloin’ which was deliciously tender.